lammps/lammps/doc/src/pair_dielectric.rst

 Restrictions
 """"""""""""

-These styles are part of the USER-DIELECTRIC package.
+These styles are part of the DIELECTRIC package.
 They are only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.

 Related commands